 The buyer's edge in any deal

-is the will to walk away.
+is the one who will walk away.

 The buyer's edge in any deal

-is the will to walk away.
+is the one who will walk away.

-is the will to walk away.
+The buyer's edge in any deal is the one who will walk away.

-Buyer's Edge by Scott Merrick is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Buyer's Edge by Scott Merrick is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License .

 Thursday, June 9, 2011